-Former major-leaguer Tony Micelli and his daughter Samantha arrive at the Connecticut household of executive Angela Bower, where Tony has taken a job as live-in housekeeper.
+Former major-league baseball player Tony Micelli and his daughter, Samantha, arrive at the Connecticut household of executive Angela Bower, where Tony has taken a job as live-in housekeeper.
 The Bowers are an interesting family, to say the least.
 Angela is uptight and obsessed with her work.
-Her son Jonathan is shy and lacks self-esteem, and her mother, Mona, is a man-hungry vixen.
-Tony soon wins them over with his laid-back style, and the Bowers soon begin to loosen up.
+Her son, Jonathan, is shy and lacks self-esteem, and her mother, Mona Robinson, is a man-hungry vixen.
+Tony soon wins them over with his laid-back style, and they soon begin to loosen up.
 Over time, romantic tensions begin to surface between Angela and Tony, and we see the children grow up.

 20 Sep 1984Description ▼